unjulee/sensor_dev/manuals/manual_1.md

    </div>

 2. Marked Reel <br/>
-   Similar to the reel system for the MAPE turbidity sensor, this marked reel allows the user to lower the analog turbidity sensor into the sedimentation tank at a controlled rate and to a known depth.
-It will indicate along its perimeter the relative length of the endoscope cable that has been unreeled.
-The cable need not be semi-rigid and therefore may not need a guiding channel.
-In addition, a clamp will be attached to the reel for securing the entire apparatus to the top of the sedimentation tank.

 3. Microcontroller <br/>
    The microcontroller we are using is the Arduino Uno.
 The Arduino will read the output from the analog turbidity sensor and convert that value into a turbidity reading.
 The developers of the sensor have published a tentative relation; however, further testing must be done to prove the validity of the relation.
 If the readings do not correlate to accurate turbidity, we may have to empirically develop a relation of our own.
 The microcontroller will also feature a digital display for the turbidity reading and a pushbutton for calibrating the sensor in clear fluid.